demisto/content/Packs/Core/Playbooks/playbook-Impossible_Traveler_-_Enrichment_README.md

-This playbook get as an input all of the involved IP addresses and identities from the Impossible Traveler playbook alert and enriches them based on the following:
+This playbook get as an input all of the involved IP addresses and identities from the Impossible Traveler playbook alert, and enriches them based on the following:
 * Geo location
 * Active Directory
-* Verdict enrichment e.g. VirusTotal, AbuseIPDB, etc.
+* IP enrichment e.g. VirusTotal, AbuseIPDB, etc.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.